m417z/KNSoft.SlimDetours/README.md

 Runtime environment: NT5 or above OS, x86/x64/ARM64 platforms.

 > [!CAUTION]
 > In beta stage, should be used with caution.
+Some APIs may be altered frequently, please keep an eye out for the release notes.

 ## License